 IOM3 was formed from the merger of the Institute of Materials and the Institution of Mining and Metallurgy in June 2002.
 Its roots go back to the Iron and Steel Institute which was established in 1869.
 It received Royal Charters in 1899 and 1975.
 It merged with the Institute of Packaging (2006) and the Institute of Clay Technology (2006).
 In the Summer of 2009 the Institute reached an agreement with the Institute of Wood Science to transfer all its members and activities to IOM3.
 In November 2010, IOM3 also embraced the activities and membership of the Institute of Vitreous Enamellers.

 IOM3 has a membership of over 18,000, and represents a combination of scientific, technical and human resources which links industry, government, education, research and the academic world.
 Individual members of the Institute come from a variety of backgrounds, from students to company chief executives.
 Members qualify for different grades of membership, ranging from Affiliate to Fellow (FIMMM), depending on academic qualifications and professional experience.
-The professional development programme run by the Institute helps contribute to members' career enhancement towards senior grades of membership and Chartered Engineer (CEng) status.
+The professional development programme run by the Institute helps contribute to members' career enhancement towards senior grades of membership and professional registration such as Chartered Engineer (CEng).
 Uniquely, the Institute also embraces membership of companies and of schools within its Industry Affiliate and Schools Affiliate schemes.

 Members benefit from reduced rates for the Institute's many books, journals and conferences and from access to the Institute's Information Services.
 These include extensive library resources as well as a team of materials experts who provide consultancy services to Institute members, and to companies who have joined the Institute's Industry Affiliate Scheme.
 See membership benefits